kryvetski-andrei/rsschool-cv/cv.md

 ---

-### About me
+## About me
-I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.
+I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.\
 I am reliable and dependable and often seek new responsibilities within a wide range of employment areas.

+---

+## Skills
+- HTML
+- CSS/SASS
+- JavaScript (Basic)
+- Git

 ---